kronotop/kronotop/README.md

 Kronotop features an [MQL-like query language](https://www.mongodb.com/docs/manual/reference/operator/) and uses the [RESP3](https://redis.io/docs/latest/develop/reference/protocol-spec/) wire protocol, ensuring broad compatibility with the Redis client ecosystem.
-It implements core Redis in-memoru data structures like Strings and Hashes, alongside its own specialized
+It implements core Redis in-memory data structures like Strings and Hashes, alongside its own specialized
 structures: ZMap (an ordered key-value store acting as a RESP proxy for FoundationDB) and Bucket (designed for storing JSON-like documents).
 While document bodies are stored directly on local filesystems, Kronotop uses BSON as the default